-Relationship to the City of Houston
+Relationship to the City of Conroe

-Under existing Texas law, since the District lies wholly within the extraterritorial jurisdiction of the City of Houston (the City), the District must conform to the City ordinance consenting to the creation of the District.
-In addition, the District may be annexed by the City without the District's consent.
-If the District is annexed, the City must assume the District's assets and obligations (including the bond indebtedness) and abolish the District within 90 days.
+Under existing Texas law, since the District lies wholly within the City, the District must conform to the City ordinance consenting to the creation of the District.
+In addition, the District may be dissolved by the City without the District's consent subject to certain restrictions in the Utility Functions Agreement with the City.
+If the District is dissolved, the City must assume the District's assets and obligations (including the bonded indebtedness).